-Where discounted cash flow techniques are used, estimated future cash flows are based on management's best estimates and the discount rate used is a market rate at the balance date applicable for an instrument with similar terms and conditions.
+Where discounted cash flow techniques are used, estimated future cash flows are based on management's best estimates and the discount rate used is a market rate at the Statement of Financial Position date applicable for an instrument with similar terms and conditions.

-For other pricing models, inputs are based on market data at the balance date.
-Fair values or unquoted equity investments are estimated, if possible, using applicable price/earnings ratios for similar listed companies adjusted to reflect the specific circumstances of the issuer.
+For other pricing models, inputs are based on market data at the Statement of Financial Position date.
+Fair values for unquoted equity investments are estimated, if possible, using applicable price/earnings ratios for similar listed companies adjusted to reflect the specific circumstances of the issuer.
 Forward contract valuations are determined using the applicable foreign exchange rates and forward margins as at Statement of Financial Position date.

-(b) Loans and receivables
+Loans and receivables

-Loan and receivables are measured initially at fair value plus transaction costs and subsequently amortised using the effective interest rate method, less impairment losses if any.
+Loan and receivables are measured initially at fair value plus transaction costs and subsequently amortised using the effective interest rate method.